 Structures are placed around a fixed point.
 The previously set position is the position of this fixed point.
 By default, the lower-left corner of the structure is selected as the fixed point.
 Each of the XYZ axes has 3 fixed points, one for the top edge, one for the bottom edge, and one for the center.

 But how do fixed points work in ISM?
 And how do they affect the position of your structure?

 Put a piece of paper on the table in front of you.
 Press with one finger on a corner, the center or the middle position of the edge.
 In this demonstration, your finger is the fixed point, the sheet of paper the structure and the table the Minecraft world.
 If you continue to press your finger on the sheet of paper and rotate it at the same time, this corresponds to the rotation of the structure.

 Moving your finger in one direction inevitably causes the paper to move.
 This corresponds to a position change along the X-Y axis.

 With ISM, you can also mirror structures along the X-, Y-, Z-axes.
 This will give you more freedom in placing structures.
 Mirroring along the Y-axis creates a crazy effect that causes headaches with some structures.
 With the reflections along the X or Z axis, you can wonderfully duplicate terraced houses and half complete symmetrical structures.

 Usually you do not place structures on a flat surface.
 So that the landscape and structure do not mix, you can level the surface on which the structure is placed beforehand.

 This feature lets you see the location of your structure.
 ISM places a bounding box in the world.
 This corresponds to the dimension and position of the structure.

-That’s it with the tutorial on placing structures.
 Here are a few related tutorials.